 It’s no secret or surprise to gardeners that pollinators are essential to our gardens and, more importantly, to our food supply.
 One hopes more people, including non-gardeners, are learning this, too.
 Although we may know why healthy bee colonies are important, what can we do to help make bees happy?
 What’s the role of urban bee colonies?
 And just where, exactly, does honey come from?
-These were all things I learned at the Toronto Botanical Garden’s honey harvest last week, one of the coolest field trips I’ve ever been on.
+These were all things I learned at the Toronto Botanical Garden’s honey harvest, one of the coolest field trips I’ve ever been on.

 The Urban Beekeeping Series at the TBG is part of its adult education program, and it has become a very popular course, with 12 people enrolled in its first few years, and 24 enrolled this year.
 I was fortunate to see the instructors and students do an impromptu honey harvest, necessary because their hives had run out of room for the bees to make more honey — the bees have been making a lot of honey this year!